Everything You Need To Know About Visiting The Vasa Museum in Stockholm

 From Sodermalm, the walk is a leisurely 55-minute stroll down the main street towards Slussen and then through Gamla Stan.
 If you’re not in a rush, it’s a lovely walk with plenty of beautiful sights along the way.

-Tickets to the Vasa Museum can be purchased at the door to the museum, online prior to your visit or as part of the Stockholm Pass or iVenture Passes which provide access to many attractions around the city.
+Tickets to the Vasa Museum can be purchased at the door to the museum, online prior to your visit or as part of the Stockholm Pass which provides access to many attractions around the city.
 If you’re staying three days in Stockholm, then these passes can save you a lot of cash!

 The cost of a ticket to the Vasa Museum is 170 SEK for Adults and all children up to 18 years of age are able to enter free of charge.